unforced/new-bump/.cursorguides/implementations/00-project-setup.md

 ## Overview
 This guide provides a high-level overview for setting up the Bump application and understanding its structure.
 For detailed implementation steps, refer to the milestone-specific guides.

+## Related Resources

+### Essential References
+These resources are critical for understanding the project setup:

+**Concepts:**
+- [Testing Strategy](../concepts/testing-strategy.md) - Understand the overall testing approach for the project
+- [Styled Components Best Practices](../concepts/styled-components-best-practices.md) - Learn best practices for styling components

+**Templates:**
+- [Project Structure Template](../templates/project-structure-template.md) - Reference for organizing project files and directories
+- [Component Template](../templates/component-template.md) - Standard patterns for creating React components

+**Troubleshooting:**
+- [Performance Optimization](../troubleshooting/performance-optimization.md) - Solutions for common performance issues

+### Tool-Specific Patterns
+- **Vite**:
+  - Use `vite.config.ts` for configuration rather than modifying package.json
+  - Configure aliases in both vite.config.ts and tsconfig.json for consistency
+  - For HMR issues, check that you're using the correct import.meta.hot syntax

+- **TypeScript**:
+  - Enable strict mode from the beginning to catch type errors early
+  - Use path aliases to simplify imports (e.g., @/components instead of ../../components)
+  - Configure tsconfig.json with proper lib and module settings for modern JavaScript

+- **Supabase**:
+  - Use `supabase start` to run the local instance
+  - Check port conflicts with `supabase status`
+  - Use `supabase db reset` to reset the database during development

 ## Quick Start

 ```bash